This Day In Writing History

 That unpopular conflict, which took place from 1846-1848, was instigated by President James K. Polk and fought to allow Americans to expand into the West.
 We wanted land that belonged to Mexico, so we decided to take it by force.

-War was declared on Mexico, bolstered by a recent, successful armed insurrection by American settlers living in a Mexican territory that became the state of Texas.
+War was declared on Mexico, bolstered by a recent, successful armed insurrection by American settlers living in a Mexican territory that would become the state of Texas.
+The insurrection was waged so the settlers could keep both their stolen land and slaves to work it.
+The Mexican government had banned slavery.

 During the Mexican-American War, heavy American casualties and the skyrocketing cost of the conflict drove the government to sign an armistice with Mexico which called for certain territories to be sold to the United States.